WickedFlame/Polaroider/docs/mocking.md

 var options = SnapshotOptions.Create(o => o.AddFormatter<DateTime>(obj => "0000-00-00T00:00:00.0000"));
 sn.MatchSnapshot(options);
 ```
-For more complex structures create a formatter that derives IValueFormatter
+For more complex structures create a formatter that derives IValueFormatter and add this to the SnapshotOptions.
 ```csharp
 public class MockDateTimeFormatter : IValueFormatter
 {